der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupSelector.md

 [AdGroupSelector](./AdGroupSelector)|The selector with date range applied.

 ## <a name="fordaterange~string-daterange~"></a>forDateRange(String dateRange)
-Returns a selector using the specified predefined date range.
+Returns a selector with the predefined date range applied.

 Supported date range values: